mor-1/evaluation-guide/content/evaluation-guide/mendix-vision.md

 * Mendix enables professional developers by giving them low-level control, extensibility using programming languages like Java and JavaScript, integration capabilities, debugging capabilities and a completely open meta-model as well as the APIs to interact with any part of the Mendix Platform, including the models.
 * Mendix enables IT departments to manage their application landscapes and to provide guardrails for business domain experts to build apps

 The Mendix Platform makes this vision a reality.

+## 2 What Are the Mendix Core Principles?

 There are three core principles of the Mendix Platform underlying every single platform feature:

 {{% todo %}}[**Add diagrams for 3 core principles [prio2]**]{{% /todo %}}